Sharpie360/tasker-app/worklog.md

 # todo

+- completed tasks cmp

 - if task complete, archive task btn
-- check all button
+X check all button
 - delete task button
 - edit additional details
-- progress bar based on steps completed?
+X progress bar based on steps completed?
+YES!
+- - in task title header so we can see the progress of each task when they are collapsed. :)

 -+ svgs into seperate cmps